Multilingual portals

 Language switch with flags

 A language switch with flags only makes sense for a few portal languages, and only in combination with the language name.
 For languages such as English, that are represented by multiple countries and therefore flags, a language switch with flags is not always ideal.
 Intrexx already delivers a set of graphics with flags that possess the ISO code as their name.
-To begin with, add a new file called "languageswitch_flag.vm" to the portal directory \internal\system\vm\html\actioncontrol and copy the Velocity code below into this file.
+First add a new file with the name "languageswitch_flag.vm" to the portal directory internal\system\vm\html\actioncontrol and copy the following Velocity code into this file.

 #set($l_aAllLang = $WebMenu.getMenuLanguages())